AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/creating-and-managing-reports/send-report-preview-sandbox-environment.md

 When you schedule a report for delivery in the Preview environment, the following scenarios exist:

-* When `Receive emails from this test environment` is disabled for the user who is receiving the report, no file is produced when scheduling the report for delivery.
+* When **Receive emails from this test environment** is disabled for the user who is receiving the report, no file is produced when scheduling the report for delivery.
-* When `Receive emails from this test environment` is enabled for the user who is receiving the report, the file that is produced when scheduling the report for delivery is added in the Documents tab of the user.
+* When **Receive emails from this test environment** is enabled for the user who is receiving the report, the file that is produced when scheduling the report for delivery is added in the Documents tab of the user.
-  For information about the reports stored in the Preview Sandbox when they are scheduled for delivery see View stored reports in the Preview environment.
+  For information about the reports stored in the Preview Sandbox when they are scheduled for delivery see [View stored reports in the Preview environment](#view).

-View stored reports in the Preview environment When you enable Receive emails from this test environment in the profile of a user in the Preview environment and you schedule a report to be delivered to them, the report is stored on the Documents tab found on the user's profile page.
+View stored&nbsp;reports in the Preview environment When you enable **Receive emails from this test environment** in the profile of a user in the Preview environment and you schedule a report to be delivered to them, the report is stored on the Documents tab found on the user's profile page.
 To locate stored reports:

+1. Documents
-1. Click the Workfront Delivered Reports folder to access your delivered reports.
+1. Click the Workfront** Delivered Reports** folder to access your delivered reports.

 ## Schedule reports in the Custom&nbsp;Refresh Sandbox environment